peterthehan/create-discord-bot/README.md

 ### Examples

-The following widgets can be used in this framework simply by dragging-and-dropping them into the [src/widgets](https://github.com/peterthehan/create-discord-bot/blob/master/src/widgets/) folder:
+The following widgets can be used in this framework by drag-and-dropping them into the [src/widgets](https://github.com/peterthehan/create-discord-bot/blob/master/src/widgets/) folder:

 - https://github.com/peterthehan/discord-active-role-bot
 - https://github.com/peterthehan/discord-audit-log-bot